will-wow/robobuddy/README.md

 # Robobuddy

-Play with a frieldnly robo-buddy of your own in WebVR!
+Play with a friendly robo-buddy of your own in WebVR!

 ## Contributing